Nevram30/fast-api-prediction/DATABASE_SETUP.md

 The application is designed to be resilient:

-1. **Database Unavailable**: If the database is not configured or unavailable, the API will still work but won't save predictions.
+1. **Database Unavailable**: If the database is not configured or unavailable, the API will still work but won't save forecasts.
 A warning will be logged.

-2. **Database Save Failure**: If saving to the database fails, the prediction will still be returned to the user.
+2. **Database Save Failure**: If saving to the database fails, the forecast will still be returned to the user.
 The error will be logged.

 3. **Query Endpoints**: If the database is unavailable, query endpoints will return a 503 Service Unavailable error.